-All work in this course will be completed using Blackboard.
+All written work in this course will be completed using Blackboard.
 All necessary readings are also found on Blackboard.
 As such, it is essential that you maintain regular access to a working computer with a reliable internet connection throughout the semester.
-All letters will be livestreamed via Collaborate, and recording will be posted to Blackboard after the lecture is over.